kowabunga-cloud/kowabunga-cloud.github.io/content/en/docs/admin-guide/create-kaktus.md

 - possibly do the same on another disk so you can use software RAID-1 for sanity.
 - partition the rest of your disk for future Ceph usage.

 In that case, **parted** is your friend for the job.
-It also means you need to ensure, at OS installation stage, that you don't let distro partitionner use your full device.
+It also means you need to ensure, at OS installation stage, that you don't let distro partitioner use your full device.

 {{< alert color="success" title="Recommendation" >}}
 As much as can be, we however recommend you to have dedicated disks for Ceph cluster.
 An enterprise-grade setup would use some small SATA SSDs in RAID-1 for OS and as many dedicated NVMe SSDs as Ceph-reserved data disks.